 Analysing the particle size distribution

-We found that, considered on the area or volume basis, the wet-tamped coffee had a slightly smaller regular particle size than the dry-tamped coffee.
+We found that, considered on the area or volume basis, the wet-tamped coffee had a mildly smaller average particle size than the dry-tamped coffee.
 The difference was slight but statistically significant.

 Particle size diameter of wet and dry-tamped pucks.
 The surface area and volume basis measurements were significantly different (T-test, p<0.05)

-The texture difference we noticed could literally be an artefact, an apparent difference caused by the way the coffee was cut — or it could be something else entirely.
+The texture difference we noticed could just be an artefact, an apparent difference caused by the way the coffee was cut — or it could be something else totally.
 When we cut open the pucks, we did notice that the particles in the dry-tamped puck were stuck together much more strongly than in the wet-tamped puck.
-But, there’s no way to be sure if this relates to differences in the structures formed during tamping, or due to the unextracted material left behind.
+However, there’s no way to be sure if this relates to differences in the structures formed during tamping, or due to the unextracted material left behind.

 Barriers to Flow